yejin109/yejin109.github.io/_posts/Algorithm/2022-12-27-11 Graph Problems.md

 The thing is that we can compute parent pointers afterwards, so all we need to compute is distance in the algorithm

+### Simple Shortest Paths

+We say **simple** shortest paths when graph does not contain negative weight cycles!
+It implies that there does not exist any vertex which is visited more than once.

+If distance from $s$ to $v$, there exists a shortest path to $v$ that is simple.

+Finite shortest paths contain at most $\mid V \mid - 1$ edges.
+This works as upper bound!
+SO simple paths constraint in runtime analysis.

 ## All Pairs Shortest Paths(APSP)